rocky-linux/documentation/docs/guides/security/firewalld.md

 ---
 title: firewalld
 author: Steven Spencer
-contributors: wsoyinka, Ezequiel Bruni
+contributors: wsoyinka, Antoine Le Morvan, Ezequiel Bruni
-update: 10-Feb-2022
+update: 14-Feb-2022
 ---

 # `iptables` Guide To `firewalld` - Introduction

 Ever since `firewalld` came out as the default firewall (I believe this was with CentOS 7, even though it was introduced in 2011), I've made it my mission in life to return to `iptables` at all costs.
 There were two reasons for this.
 First, the documentation that was available at the time used simplistic rules that did not properly show how the server was being secured *down to the IP level*.

-Second, and probably the primary reason, I had a long history with `iptables` going back many years, and it was frankly easier to just continue using `iptables`.
+Second, and probably the primary reason: I had a long history with `iptables` going back many years, and it was frankly easier to just continue using `iptables`.
 Every server I deployed, whether it was public facing or internal, used an `iptables` firewall rule set.
 It was easy to simply adjust a default set of rules for the server we were dealing with and deploy.
 In order to do this on CentOS 7, CentOS 8, and now Rocky Linux 8, I needed to use [this procedure](enabling_iptables_firewall.md).

 So why am I writing this document?
 First, to address the limitations of most `firewalld` references and, second, to force myself to find ways to use `firewalld` to mimic those more granular firewall rules.